jamesread/EMEA-SA2-Training/deployApplication.md

 kubectl get pods --output=json apache
 ```

-* Finally, on the minion (minion), check that the pod is available and running.
+* Finally, on the Node (minion), check that the pod is available and running.

 ```
 docker images